Second Avenue Subway: Phases 3 and 4

 Phases 3 and 4 will extend the line south from 63rd Street to Houston Street and Hanover Square, respectively.
 As part of Phase 3, a connection to the IND 63rd Street Line would be built, allowing for non-revenue moves into Queens.
 This connection will be constructed through underground drilling and blasting.
 Bellmouths already exist for this connection east of the Lexington Avenue–63rd Street station.
 This section, like the rest of the line, will mainly consist of a two-track line.
-However, between 21st Street and 9th Street, two additional tracks will be constructed on either side of the main alignment to allow for the storage of eight trains.
+Between 21st Street and 9th Street, two additional tracks will be constructed on either side of the main alignment to allow for the storage of eight trains.
 This location was selected due to the sufficient depth of the area.
 The third phase would pass above several East River tunnels, including the 63rd Street Tunnel, the 60th Street Tunnel, the 53rd Street Tunnel, the Steinway Tunnel at 42nd Street, and the East River Tunnels at 32nd and 33rd Streets.

 Like Phase 1, the sections between stations will largely be constructed through the use of TBMs, while stations will be constructed through cut-and-cover and mining, allowing for the construction of station caverns, shafts, and entrances.
 Five transfers are planned to connect stations on the Second Avenue Line and nearby stations on adjacent lines, increasing travel options for passengers.
 The transfer at Grand Street will require the construction of a mezzanine below the existing station, allowing for a vertical transfer to be constructed.
 The existing station will have to be rebuilt to accommodate the increased volume of passengers using the station.
 The Houston Street station's transfer to the Second Avenue station of the IND Sixth Avenue Line would require some construction within the existing station.

 The remaining three transfers are being proposed, and will be constructed, barring the increased cost of their construction.
 The transfer to the BMT Canarsie Line's Third Avenue station would consist of a passageway that will be 200 feet long.
 The most complicated of the transfers will be the connection between the 42nd Street station and the Grand Central station on the IRT Flushing Line.
 To allow for the connection to be built, a 900-foot long tunnel would be built under 42nd Street from the west side of Third Avenue to Second Avenue.

 The Flushing Line station might have to be significantly reconstructed in anticipation of the increased volume of passengers and due to Americans with Disabilities Access requirements for the transfer.
 To allow for necessary vents and emergency exits to be built, cut-and-cover would be used.
 The final transfer would be between the 55th Street station and the Lexington Avenue–53rd Street station on the IND Queens Boulevard Line.
 Either shielded mining or cut-and-cover would be used to complete the connection.
 The existing station would have to be modified to allow for the transfer passageway to be built.